 This legal question comes to the Fourth Circuit in the context of a split within the Eastern District of Virginia on two cases with essentially the same set of facts.
 In both United States v.
 Said and United States v.
 Hasan, the defendants set out to plunder a merchant vessel and fired upon what they believed to be such a vessel.
 In both cases, the would-be pirates were actually firing upon a United States Naval vessel.

 In Said, the trial court held that § 1651 should be interpreted in light of the nineteenth century definition of piracy, which included only “robbery at sea.”
 Because the defendants in Said only fired upon a ship and never actually stole anything, their acts did not rise to the level of piracy.

 The Hasan trial court, on the other hand, found that “the ‘law of nations’ connotes a changing body of law,” and that Congress meant to keep pace with those changes as they relate to maritime piracy when they drafted § 1651.
-The court went on to find that the contemporary definition of general piracy under customary international law is embodied in the High Seas Convention and UNCLOS,1 both of which define piracy as:
+The court went on to find that the contemporary definition of general piracy under customary international law is embodied in the High Seas Convention and UNCLOS,[1.
+Actually, this conceptualization of piracy was first announced in a 1932 study on the international law of piracy conducted by Harvard University and later incorporated into the Law of the Sea Treaty in 1958 and reproduced in UNCLOS in 1982.] both of which define piracy as: